VanRoey/vue-inversify-plugin/README.md

 import Vue from 'vue';
 import {Container} from 'inversify';
 import {IMyService, MyService} from '@/services/my-service';
-import { vueInversifyPlugin} from 'vue-inversify-plugin';
+import { vueInversifyPlugin} from '@vanroeybe/vue-inversify-plugin';

 // Create an inversify container const container = new Container();